What is Life Insurance?

 Looks like you’re really getting a hang of how insurance works.

 A rider is basically an add-on or a paid feature to your base term plan.
 A rider aims to upgrade the scope of your basic policy coverage.
 But what benefits do they bring?
 Are they worth the additional money?
 Do they truly provide complementary coverage?
-If you are staring at a list of riders and wondering whether to consider them, let us look at some essential add-on benefits that can enhance your term plan and help you decide.
+Aegon Life Saral Jeevan comes with the option to get additional benefit in case of death due to accident with Aegon Life Accidental Death Benefit Rider that can enhance your term plan.

 This term rider offers you an additional sum assured if something untoward happens to you due to an accident.
 But even if you don’t buy this rider, you will still be paid the basic sum assured.